Providing environmental solutions for a developing California

 Orange County/Caltrans – State Route 174 Improvement Project

 Bargas staff provided project management and biological support for road safety improvements.
 Species of concern included arroyo toad and nesting birds.
 Bargas conducted biological monitoring throughout the nesting bird season.
 Additionally, Bargas worked with a landscape contractor to implement restoration mitigation measures including site preparation, initial plant installation, and monitoring.

-Bargas is academically based and is well experienced in the rigors of interacting with federal and state natural resource agencies, however the company culture and office ambience is relaxed and the firm prides itself in nurturing the human element.
+Bargas provides science-based solutions to our clients and is well experienced in the rigors of interacting with federal and state natural resource agencies.
+Our company culture and office ambience is relaxed and we pride ourselves in nurturing the human element.
 Working at Bargas is more than a job; it is a positive life experience with staff being supported to move forward in their chosen careers.

 We will review your submittal and you will be notified of our receipt of your resume.
 If there isn’t a position open currently that meets your qualifications, Bargas will retain your resume on file for future reference.

 Disadvantaged Business Enterprise (DBE) Certification #41165

 California Department of Transportation (Caltrans)